anant22027/Basic-responsive-webpage-/README.md

 2. The same webpage includes the features :

 a.
-If the screen width is between 992px and 1600px, shrink the page by 90%.
+If the screen width is between 992px and 1600px, shrinks the page by 90%.

 b.
-If the screen width is between 700px and 767px, shrink the page by 80%.
+If the screen width is between 700px and 767px, shrinks the page by 80%.

 c.
-If the screen width is between 600px and 700px, shrink the width to 75%.
+If the screen width is between 600px and 700px, shrinks the width to 75%.

 d.
-If the screen width is less than or equal to 600px, shrink the width to 50%.
+If the screen width is less than or equal to 600px, shrinks the width to 50%.